-So, what can you do to make your brand worth a second glance?
+So, what can you do to create a unique brand and make it worth a second glance?

 For example, Toys ‘R’ Us.
 The brand uses a multitude of colors because it’s targeting children.
 Especially for young children, color is an attractor.